-Read on for our favorite easy-to-make, easy-to-gift crowd-pleasers, from rich chocolate truffles to creamy caramel to briny, punchy olive tapenade.
-For a more substantial presentation, just whip up a handful of these recipes in big batches, portion them out into Ball jars and cellophane bags, toss them in a tissue-paper-lined wicker basket, and let the gifting commence.
+Read on for our favorite easy-to-make, easy-to-gift savory crowd-pleasers, from briny, punchy olive tapenade to homemade snack mixes like chaat and Cheez-Its.
+For a more substantial presentation, just whip up a handful of these recipes in big batches, portion them out into Ball jars and/or cellophane bags, toss them in a tissue-paper-lined wicker basket, and let the gifting commence.

 If your giftee isn't a fan of cukes, or if you're looking for a new project, homemade sauerkraut is a remarkably fun undertaking, and perfect for the sausage- or hot dog-lover in your life.

 With their fancy French name and their fancy French flavor, salmon rillettes will make your recipient feel fancy—and think you're fancy, too.
 In fact, the only thing that isn't fancy about rillettes is that they're incredibly easy to make (not that anyone else needs to know that).
 The spreadable hors d'oeuvre is made from gently poached and shredded salmon, combined with fresh herbs, mayonnaise, and lemon juice.
 Not a fan of salmon?
 A pork-based rendition offers up a slightly richer rillette.
 Both versions can be stored and gifted in small Ball jars, and make a perfect addition to a cheese and meat platter, accompanied by cornichons and toast or crackers.

 These whole wheat crackers are incredibly versatile—thin enough to go with dainty hors d'oeuvres, but hearty enough to snack on by themselves, and equally well suited to both sweet and savory accompaniments.
 They'd make a wonderful gift on their own—perhaps packaged in some cellophane—but they're also a great way to round out any of the homemade spreads and dips on this list, like rillettes, olive tapenade, or even cookie butter.